Pathways to Smart Urban Lighting

 Smart lighting is part of the seemingly unstoppable move towards smart cities.
 But what do municipalities mean by smart lighting and how does it fit into their visions and plans for their urban futures and development?
 How are different cities around the world managing policy, implementation and governance of smart lighting?
 And how can other cities learn from them?
 The research project “Pathways to smart urban lighting” aims to answer some of these questions through a wide-ranging study of smart lighting in cities today.

-“Pathways to smart urban lighting” will begin with a survey of municipalities, in the LUCI network and beyond.
-Cities will be asked about their smart lighting practices, feedback and perspectives.
+“Pathways to smart urban lighting” began with a survey of municipalities, in the LUCI network and beyond.
+Cities were asked about their smart lighting practices, feedback and perspectives.
 The survey will result in a preliminary mapping and database of municipal smart lighting policy, practice and planning.

 Researchers from the Configuring Light research group of the London School of Economics will focus on differences in the meanings, objectives and motives driving the demand for smart lighting in cities.
 They will explore how smart lighting implementations are modelled and defined in the context of municipal development strategies.
 The project will also explore the governance, regulatory and legal structures for smart lighting implementations as well as the issues and expectations of concerned stakeholders (professional and commercial partners, citizen groups and the general public).

-In addition, the project will highlight five case studies of model cities, analysing the choices they made regarding smart lighting.
+In addition, the project will highlight case studies of certain cities, analysing the choices they made regarding smart lighting.
 Researchers will conduct interviews and analyse documents related to city development policies and frameworks, smart lighting and smart city policy, and lighting policy and master planning.

-The resulting report will be presented at the LUCI Annual General Meeting 2018 in Rabat.
+Some of the initial findings of the project were presented at the LUCI Annual General Meeting 2018 in Rabat.
+The final report of the project is planned for Spring 2020.
 It will help cities at various stages of their smart lighting implementation process position themselves within this framework and identify further opportunities, actions and paths as they move forward with their smart lighting.
 It will help cities capitalise on the experience and choices of fellow cities in similar contexts.

 Credits: City of Glasgow